© Kevin Chilvers

 ‘At last!
 It’s still only eight-thirty in the morning, George.
 Two hours ago I was nicely asleep on the other side of the country.
 What’s the crisis?’

 Admiral Sir George Kingsley (retired) glanced around the throng of people circulating the foyer.
 ‘A crime that could have catastrophic consequences.
 Let me introduce Chief Inspector Clive Green.
 He was the first man on the scene.’
 George indicated the solid built man.
-‘Chief Inspector, this is my daughter Samantha, an undercover customs agent, and Simon Hawkins from the Hawk Security Consultancy.
+‘Chief Inspector, this is my daughter Samantha, an undercover customs agent, and Tom Marshall from the Tom Security Consultancy.
 They are on contract to the Government and will conduct the investigation.’

 ‘Exactly.
 Luckily a passer by walking their dog saw the main door was open and called it in.
 Now we must go upstairs but they haven’t dusted the lifts for prints yet so we’ll take the stairs.
 Top floor I’m afraid.’